Hormones 101: How They Work & 7 Ways To Balance Them Naturally

 The list of conditions and health problems caused by hormone imbalances is extensive, which demonstrates just how complex the endocrine system is and how important these little chemical messengers are.
 Here, we go into the details on some of the more common conditions affected by imbalanced hormones:

 Polycystic ovary syndrome (PCOS): This hormonal syndrome is fairly common in women (around 8-10% of reproductive aged women) and is caused by an excess of insulin and androgen hormones.
 Side effects and symptoms often include absent or irregular ovulation, elevated androgens resulting in acne and excessive hair growth, and ovaries with very high egg counts.
-The long-term complications of PCOS can include infertility, gestational diabetes, miscarriage, sleep apnea, depression, endometrial cancer, and more.
+The long-term complications of PCOS can include gestational diabetes, pregnancy loss, sleep apnea, depression, endometrial cancer, and more.

 Diabetes: Around 10 percent of the United States population has diabetes, and it is the seventh leading cause of death.
 It's caused when the body is unable to produce the hormone insulin.
 Insulin helps to regulate blood sugar, so when it's missing from your system, blood sugar levels can get dangerously high.
 Type 1 diabetes is considered to be genetic and is often diagnosed in youth.
 Type 2 diabetes is often diagnosed later in life and can be attributed to an unhealthy lifestyle in addition to genetics.